 - Babies who already have a lung condition.

 Bronchiolitis in the UK usually occurs in the winter months (November to March).
+The timing can differ in other countries; for example, in Australia, bronchiolitis often occurs in June-August, during their winter.

 - Cold symptoms: a runny nose, cough and mild high temperature (fever) are usual for the first 2-3 days.